manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

    ![](media/lab4/task3/cloudshell2.png)

-3. You have to create a storage account to run the bash commands and Select Use existing under Resource Group then select DP900-deploymentID and enter unique name for storage account name and Enter unique name and then click on **Create Storage**.
+3. You have to create a storage account to run the bash commands and Select Use existing under Resource Group then select DP900-deploymentID and enter unique name for storage account name and Enter unique name for file share and then click on **Create Storage**.

    ![](media/lab4/task3/cloudshell3.png)